Barbara DeGenevieve explained

 Notable Works:The Panhandler Project,

 Barbara DeGenevieve (1947 - 2014) was an American interdisciplinary artist who worked in photography, video, and performance.
-She lectured widely on her work and on subjects including human sexuality, gender, transsexuality, censorship, ethics, and pornography.
-Her writing on these subjects have been published in art, photographic, and scholarly journals, and her work has been exhibited internationally.
+She lectured on her work and on subjects including human sexuality, gender, transsexuality, censorship, ethics, and pornography.
+Her writing on these subjects have been published in art, photographic, and scholarly journals.
+She died of cervical cancer on August 9, 2014.[1]

 Early life

-DeGenevieve studied photography at the University of New Mexico receiving her MFA in 1980, and began teaching at the University of Illinois at Urbana-Champaign immediately following.
+DeGenevieve was born on May 21, 1947.
+She received a bachelors degree from Wilkes College in Pennsylvania in 1969.
+After that she got her masters degree from Southern Connecticut State University.
+After graduating she moved to Bridgeport, Connecticut, and while teaching disadvantaged children DeGenevieve discovered her love for photography.[2]
+DeGenevieve studied photography at the University of New Mexico, receiving her MFA in 1980, and began teaching at the University of Illinois at Urbana-Champaign immediately following.
 She taught at San Jose State University, the San Francisco Art Institute, and the California College of Art before joining the faculty at the School of the Art Institute of Chicago in 1994.
-DeGenevieve was a professor and chair of the Department of Photography at the School of the Art Institute.[1]
+DeGenevieve was a professor and chair of the Department of Photography at the School of the Art Institute.[3]

 Career

-Much of DeGenevieve's art explored the connections among dominance, power, and sex, including their inverse relationships.
-This led DeGenevieve into controversy, particularly during the National Endowment for the Arts funding scandals of the early 1990s (widely known as "the culture wars") when she, Andres Serrano, and Merry Alpern were stripped of their grants from the NEA in 1994.[2]
-She spoke on many occasions on issues of censorship as a direct result.
-On some occasions she used performative texts or poems, gothic costume, and theatrical tactics to amplify her point.
-She might speak in character as parody or as the subject of her discourse, but always with a sense of humor and charity for her subject.
+DeGenevieve's art explored the connections among dominance, power, and sex, including their inverse relationships.
+This led DeGenevieve into controversy, particularly during the National Endowment for the Arts funding scandals of the early 1990s, when she, Andres Serrano, and Merry Alpern were stripped of their grants from the NEA in 1994.[4]

 DeGenevieve won awards from the National Endowment for the Arts (Visual Artist Fellowship); Art Matters Foundation Fellowship; and the Illinois Arts Council.
 Her critical and artistic works have been published in Exposure, SF Camerawork Magazine, and P-Form.
 Ezell Gallery, Chicago, represents her photographic work.[7]